-The aim of this peer-reviewed interdisciplinary journal is to provide a forum where, papers concerned with early human growth and development are gathered.
-The emphasis is on the continuum of fetal life, the problems of the perinatal period and those aspects of postnatal growth which are influenced by early events; and on the safe-guarding of the quality of human survival.
+The aim of this peer-reviewed interdisciplinary journal is to provide a forum in which papers concerned with early human growth and development are gathered.
+The emphasis is on the continuum of fetal life, the problems of the perinatal period and those aspects of postnatal growth which are influenced by early events; and on the safe-guarding of the quality of human survival

 Papers should deal with original research not previously published or being considered for publication elsewhere.
 The act of submitting a manuscript to the journal carries with it the permission for the journal to publish that paper.
 The main object of the journal is the publication of original research papers with application to the human species.
 These should appeal to clinicians and research workers alike.
 Manuscripts will be considered for publication in the following fields: obstetrics; reproduction and fertility; fetal medicine and surgery; perinatology; paediatric growth and development; teratology; developmental neurology; and psychology.
 Papers from other fields or studies on other species will also be considered, if they are related to early human development.